Fabio-Vicente/Fabio-Vicente/README.md

     </picture>
   </div>

   ##### 💁🏽 Cannot see one or more stats?
-Try to reload the page.
-It's works at almost all the times.
+Try reload page.
+It's works almost all the times.
   </br>